48Club/bnb-48-inscription/README.md

 ```
 ### transfer

-The sender, transfer its own inscription to the target wallet address.
+The sender, transfer its own inscription to the `to` wallet address.

 |tuple|type|mandatory|description|
 |-|-|-|-|